GokerMalik/R-Exercises/README.md

 # R-Exercises
-These codes are constructed by concluding from (not copying) Professor Rafael Irizarry's lectures on EdX.org wihtin the "Data Science Professional Certificate" program by Harvard University.
+These codes are constructed by concluding from (not copying) Professor Rafael Irizarry's lectures on EdX.org in the "Data Science Professional Certificate" program by Harvard University.

 The original course materials are on EdX.org platform at